Yes! Guar gum is vegan, as it contains no animal derived ingredients.

 - Salad dressings

 As you may have noticed, some of these products may or may not be vegan.
-So if that is important to you, make sure you double check the ingredients list!
+If that is important to you, check the ingredients list!

 Why Is Guar Gum Important for Vegan Food?